FCA and Compliance Issues Concerning S/M/W/SDV Businesses Enterprises

 There is precedent for these types of small, disadvantaged, minority, women’s, and service-disabled veteran business enterprise (S/M/W/SDVBE) cases in the Middle District of Tennessee in the transportation and construction space.
 In May 2016, Mountain States Contractors, LLC paid $2.25 million to settle allegations that it had improperly loaned its employees and leased its equipment to its DBE subcontractor on a federal transportation project.
 A few months earlier, Civil Constructors, LLC agreed to pay $400,000 to settle allegations that it improperly used a DBE as a “pass through” entity in order to meet its federal contract requirements.
 Federal contractors need to be alert when bidding on and executing federal contracts with S/M/W/SDVBE requirements.

 SRVH can assist clients in these matters.
-Subscribe to the SRVH blog for further updates.
+Subscribe to the SRVH blog for further updates and contact the lawyers in our Government Compliance & Investigations and Construction Law groups with any questions or concerns.